JavaScript is required

 The course covers basic conversation, some travel phrases, and everyday vocabulary, but it doesn't prepare you for real-world Korean media, conversations with native speakers, or any kind of professional use of the language.
 You'll know how to say "I eat apples" but struggle to watch a Korean drama without subtitles.

-How Duolingo Korean compares to other methods
+Using Duolingo to learn Korean compared to other methods

 Let's be real about where Duolingo fits in the bigger picture of Korean learning resources.